 We are members of the Athena Forum, which is a unified voice that influences policy and supports cultural change that helps work towards the goal of a diverse STEMM workforce.

-Our Returners to Bioscience group examines the experiences of those who face difficulties in returning to a career in the biosciences after an extended break.
+Our Returners to Bioscience group examined the experiences of those who face difficulties in returning to a career in the biosciences after an extended break.
 Visit our Groups and Committees page to find out more.

 The Society sponsored the 2016 Athena Survey of Science Engineering and Technology (ASSET); a web-based survey of career progression in STEMM in Higher Education that raises awareness of the differences in male and female career progression and highlights good practice in the sector.